Hugo Sperrle: The Blitz

 On 24 November 1940 148 of Sperrle's bombers began the Bristol Blitz.
 Around 12,000 incendiary bombs and 160 tons of high-explosive bombs were dropped.
-Park Street destroyed and the Bristol Museum hit.
+Park Street was destroyed and the Bristol Museum hit.
 207 people were killed and thousands of houses were destroyed or damaged.
 The city was targeted again on 3/4 January 1941.
 30 air raids were carried out against Bristol according to wartime British sources.
 Approximately a little over 1,000 people were killed in the attacks.
 By January 1941, Luftflotte 3 had been reorganised.
 I. Fliegerkorps under Generaloberst Ulrich Grauert remained with Sperrle, but he was given two further air corps—VI.
 Fliegerkorps under Generalleutnant Kurt Pflugbeil and V. Fliegerkorps under General Greim was retained; eight bomber wings provided the striking power of Sperrle's air fleet.

 In February 1941 bad weather limited Sperrle to 975 bombing operations.
 Bomber wings under Sperrle's command struck at Swansea.
 101 high explosive and several hundred of other types of bombs were dropped disrupting the Great Western Line.
-In March the intensy of bmbing operations increased, Luftflotte 3 flew 2,650 operations.
+In March the intensity of bombing operations increased; Luftflotte 3 flew 2,650 operations.
 Attacks against Cardiff in March 1941 caused some of populace to evacuate the city, a phenomenon known as "trekking".
 Such incidents caused only temporary drops in morale.
-Other bombing operations were carried out against Liverpool by 316 aircraft, Glasgow by 236, Bristol by 162 bombers, London by 479 aircraft Portsmouth by 238 and Plymouth over two nights by 125 and 168 bombers.
+Other bombing operations were carried out against Liverpool by 316 aircraft, Glasgow by 236, Bristol by 162 bombers, London by 479 aircraft, Portsmouth by 238 and Plymouth over two nights by 125 and 168 bombers.

 In April 1941 the Midlands bore the brunt of German bombing raids with only three nights respite, 75 percent of them carried out by Sperrle's air fleet.
 Birmingham was bombed on consecutive nights by 237 and 206 aircraft.
 Coventry was also subjected to a 237-bomber attack.
 British ports were also targeted as part of 16 major and five heavy attacks.
-Plymouth, Glasgow and Belfast were bombed in mid-April and morale was severely effected.
+Plymouth, Glasgow and Belfast were bombed in mid-April and morale was severely affected.
 Plymouth was bombed on five of the eight nights from 21 to 30 April by 120, 125, 109, 124 and 162 aircraft.
 The Port of London was bombed by 685 aircraft on 16 April and by 712 on 20 April.
 April was the most intensive month of the Blitz for Luftflotte 3 in 1941—approximately 3,750 bombing operations in comparison to 1,500 by Kesselring's air fleet.